 Twenty years ago, London’s bushy park was the site of the first parkrun.
 It remains a popular event, with a host of regular walkers, joggers, runners and volunteers, plus those who simply come along to watch and soak up the feel-good atmosphere.
-We spoke to the royal parks, the charity that manages the park, to learn more about what makes bushy so special.
+We spoke to The Royal Parks, the charity that manages the park, to learn more about what makes Bushy so special.

 Almost everything has a spiritual home.
 A site of legendary achievements, a magnificent stadium, or perhaps simply a special place where it all began.
 For parkrun, there is only one contender: Bushy Park.
 The Original.
 It was in this beautiful corner of suburban South West London that the first “Bushy Park Time Trial” took place in 2004, proving a concept that has since been replicated in more than 2,000 locations around the world.